iluvjava/Maths/Notebook 2.0/AMATH 503/Fourier Transform (PDE Flavor).md

 [[Complex Fourier Series (PDF Flavor)]]
-Here, we will be illustrating the usage of Fourier Transform with the wave equation.
+Here, we will  derive a very important tools for:
+1. Solving PDEs on finite domain.
+2. Making a basis for the Laplace Transform
+3. Representing function in the Frequency domain.

 ---
 ### **Intro**